gokhandeveloper/whataddress/readme.md

 ## Getting Started

-Until the extension is available on Google chrome store, you can turn on the developer mode and install the extension.
+Turn on the developer mode and install the extension.
 ### Prerequisites

 Just google chrome or chromium or safari(not tested).